WIP: Cooking survival data, 5 minute recipes

 Simulation of survival data is important for both theoretical and practical work.
-In a practical setting we might wish to validate that standard errors are valid even in a rather small sample, or validate that a more complicated procedure is doing as intended.
+In a practical setting we might wish to validate that standard errors are valid even in a rather small sample, or validate that a complicated procedure is doing as intended.
 Therefore it is useful to have simple tools for generating survival data that looks as much as possible like particular data.
 In a theoretical setting we often are interested in evaluating the finite sample properties of a new procedure in different settings that often are motivated by a specific practical problem.
 The aim is provide such tools.

 Different survival models can be cooked, and we here give recipes for hazard and cumulative incidence based simulations.
 More recipes are given in vignette about recurrent events.